 USA | 6.5% |

 The increasing inclination of the food & beverage industry towards clean-labels has propelled the demand for natural fermentation-based preservatives, enzymes, and probiotics.
-Finally, the expanding cosmetics and personal care industry is discovering the inclusion of fermented ingredients in beauty products, taking advantage of their antioxidant and skin-healthy qualities.
+Finally, the expanding cosmetics and personal care industry is discovering the inclusion of fermented ingredient in beauty products, taking advantage of their antioxidant and skin-healthy qualities.
 In addition, the continued support of the UK for sustainable fermentation technologies is also boosting market growth.

 Country | CAGR (2025 to 2035) |